TheSoki/bachelor_thesis/README.md

-# OSU_Bachelor_Thesis
+# Bachelor Thesis

-OSU Bachelor's Thesis "Digitization of school timetables for teaching rooms" (2023/24)
+Bachelor thesis "Digitization of school timetables for teaching rooms" at University of Ostrava

 ## Content